API Reference

 suggest[x].sourcearray of strings

 Filters emission factors by data source.
 Contains the sources you want to include in your search.
 You can use either the source or exclude_source parameter, but not both simultaneously.
-Must be a source that is part of the specified domain.
+Must be a source that is part of the specified model.
+If you have the private factors in Autopilot feature enabled, you can also filter by the source of your private factors.

 suggest[x].exclude_sourcearray of strings

 Filters emission factors by data source.
 Contains the sources you want to exclude in your search.
 You can use either the source or exclude_source parameter, but not both simultaneously.
-Must be a source that is part of the specified domain.
+Must be a source that is part of the specified model.
+If you have the private factors in Autopilot feature enabled, you can also filter by the source of your private factors.

 suggest[x].source_lca_activityarray of strings